arir2001/projectfour/README.md

 ## Testing
+The website has been tested to ensure functionality, responsiveness, and data integrity across all views and features.

 # In Lighthouse:
 - The original score was 62%.
 This was changed to 97 by uploading the images as webp instead of pngs.